 Rewards (and recognition) are some of the best ways to improve employee satisfaction and engagement.
 Without rewards, employees may feel invisible or undervalued.
 Rewards with meaningful recognition have been proven to increase engagement by nearly 2X.
 Increased engagement can reduce turnover by 31%, increase productivity by as much as 17%, and even decrease the amount of defects in your products.

 Furthermore, rewards & recognition power your company culture.
 Your culture will improve as your rewards and recognition programs improve.
 It's as simple as that.
 As you reward positive behavior you’ll see more of it.
 You can also get peers involved in recognizing and rewarding each other, which will only stoke the fire.
 When you have a company full of people who appreciate each other and express gratitude you’ll have happier employees.
 We know first hand, because we practice this in our own organization.

 Also, when considering the impact of rewards, it's important to note that not every reward has to be earned, per se.
-You can also give out rewards that apply to everyone in your company and include everyone in celebrations such as company parties, company birthdays, employee appreciation day (it's the first Friday in March, just FYI), and more.
+You can also give out rewards that apply to everyone in your company and include everyone in celebrations such as company parties, company birthdays, national employee appreciation day (it's the first Friday in March, just FYI), and more.
 Just because someone isn’t hitting huge goals or breaking records doesn’t mean they are contributing to your organization, so be sure you reward everyone as often as you can.
 And if that's a daunting task, remember that automation can make it a breeze.

 Rewards in the workplace lead to increased engagement and happy employees.
 This will create a snowball effect that influences every part of your company—including the bottom line.
 Considering the powerful ROI that comes from well-designed rewards programs you may want to start implementing these ideas as soon as you can.
 We get into how to set up programs in the next section.